ryan-ribeiro/ryan-ribeiro/README.md

 ### 💼 Projects
 Here are some of my projects.
 Feel free to check them out!

-- Final Project - Sales Software - My final project was made in C language of a pizza company
+- Final-Project-C-Language-Sales-Software - My final project was made in C language about a pizza company

 - iec2023_1_AeB: This repository contains a collection of introduction projects developed through my college classes, using Python, HTML/CSS, and JavaScript.